codedrunks/BrewBot/README.md

 > - `press` is emitted whenever a button is pressed by a user and gets passed the ButtonInteraction instance and a string telling you which button was pressed.
 > - `timeout` is emitted when the timeout of the PageEmbed, set in the settings object, is reached.
 After the timeout, the `.destroy()` method is automatically called.
 > - `destroy` is emitted whenever the `.destroy()` method is called.
-> - `update` is emitted after the associated message on the Discord API has been edited.
+> - `update` is emitted after the associated message or interaction on the Discord API has been edited.

 <br>